DataDog/integrations-core/journald/README.md

 ##### Filter journal units

-It's possible to filter in and out specific system-level units by using these parameters:
+You can filter in and out specific _system-level_ units by using these parameters:

 - `include_units`: Includes all system-level units specified.
 - `exclude_units`: Excludes all system-level units specified.

-Note:

 Example: